According to Ayurvedic tradition, our bodies heal from within..working with nature to maintain balance of these doshas.

 More Ayurveda on EkhartYoga

-Seasonal Cleanse with Ayurveda & Yoga is a two-week programme using the science of Ayurveda alongside yoga to help you understand your body and support it to work at its best.
+Seasonal Cleanse with Ayurveda & Yoga is a two-week program using the science of Ayurveda alongside yoga to help you understand your body and support it to work at its best.
 With lectures from Ayurvedic specialist John Immel, yoga classes for your digestion, a 5-day cleanse and yoga tailored for your dosha.